-Dina Srinivasan advises on the economics of digital advertising markets and continues to write about tech and antitrust as a Fellow with the Thurman Arnold Project at Yale.
-Ms. Srinivasan is the author of “The Antitrust Case Against Facebook”, an academic paper published in the Berkeley Business Law Journal that explains Facebook’s monopoly power under U.S. antitrust law.
+Dina Srinivasan researches and writes about tech and antitrust as a Fellow with the Thurman Arnold Project at Yale.
+She is also counsel, admitted in California, and, advises on antitrust and tech matters.
+Ms. Srinivasan is the author of “The Antitrust Case Against Facebook”, an academic paper published in the Berkeley Business Law Journal that explains the correlation between privacy and antitrust economics and Facebook’s monopoly power under U.S. antitrust law.
 Her research and commentary on tech and antitrust have been covered or cited by U.S. Congress, The New York Times, Bloomberg, The Financial Times, CNBC, BBC, and other publications and radio stations, domestically and globally.

 Previously, Ms. Srinivasan was an executive with WPP, the world’s largest advertising holding company.
 She founded Effidia, an advertising technology company whose advertising technology was acquired by a division of WPP, Kantar Media SRDS.
 Ms. Srinivasan holds a J.D. from Yale Law School, where she studied law & economics and was an Olin Fellow with the Kauffman Program in Law, Economics and Entrepreneurship.
 She lives in Northern California with her husband and their four children.